-This is the Georgia Southern University Women's Track scholarship and program details page.
-Here you'll get information about the school and information on their Women's Track program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and ways to begin the recruiting process.
+Thanks for visiting the Georgia Southern University Women's Track scholarship and program info page.
+Here you'll get specifics on the school and information on their Women's Track program like who to contact about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.

-Georgia Southern University Women's track Program Coaching & Recruiting Personnel
+Georgia Southern University Women's track Program Recruiting and Coaching Staff

-If you're trying to get recruited it is critical to know who to talk to - and NCSA provides the details you'll need.
+If you are trying to get recruited it is critical to understand who to build a relationship with - and NCSA provides the details you need.
 The Head of the Georgia Southern University Women's Track program is Kelly Carter.
-Other key personnel include:
+Other major staff include:

 - Assistant Brittany Cox

 If you're thinking about being a part of the Georgia Southern University Women's Track program these are the people you need to get in touch with.
 It's possible to choose to get in touch with them through email using the link above or call the college to get additional information regarding the college and Women's Track program before deciding on if it's the right fit for you.

 Build a Free NCSA Profile to Start Connecting with Coaches

 NCSA offers student student athletes the resources and info they need to improve their chances of being recruited by a Women's Track program, whether it is at Georgia Southern University or another college.
 Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
 This year on it's own there are 14473 Women's Track athletes using the NCSA scouting professionals, network and technology to get their highlights before 3454 coaches at 1618 colleges Women's Track programs all over the country.